Ensure you have completed all the steps in the following documents before continuing:

 Average

-field to the avg-press_hpa input
+output field to the avg-press_hpa input field

-section, drag Table Operations > Aggregation
+Blocks section, drag Table Operations > Aggregation to the editor workspace Dataflow section

-to avg-humidity
+tableAggregation3 to avg-humidity

 humidity